 A minor allows students to delve into an area of interest that is outside the major.
 Courses in the minor are distributed among the fields of music history/literature, music theory, and performance.
 The minor is declared through use of an online form.
-Music minors are not required to take an audition.

 Who minors in music?